patrickjburke245/okta-technical-exercise/README.md

 ## 1. Getting Started

-To install this application, run the following commands (meant for Windows):
+To install this application, run the following commands you'd like to store the project in (meant for Windows):
 ```
 git clone https://github.com/patrickjburke245/okta-technical-exercise.git
 cd okta-technical-exercise